leonardo-alm/API--Trampay/README.md

 Run npm install to install all dependencies<br />
 Create a .env file with the following variables:<br />

--POSTGRES_HOST=your postgres host number -POSTGRES_PORT=your postgres port number -POSTGRES_USER=your postgres username -POSTGRES_PASSWORD=your postgres password -POSTGRES_DATABASE=your postgres database name
+- POSTGRES_HOST=your postgres host number
+- POSTGRES_PORT=your postgres port number
+- POSTGRES_USER=your postgres username
+- POSTGRES_PASSWORD=your postgres password
+- POSTGRES_DATABASE=your postgres database name

 JWT_SECRET=a jwt secret you can create<br />